vargvinter/cert/22 Package Development.md

 # Service Providers

+* A service provider extends the `Illuminate\Support\ServiceProvider` class and contains two methods: `register` and `boot`.
+* The base `ServiceProvider` class is located in the  `illuminate/support` Composer package and should be added to package dependencies.

 # Resources

 ## Configuration

-Allow users to override your package's config.
+Allow users to override package's config.

 ```php
 public function boot()